YunChunChen/Computer-Architecture/README.md

 **[Function]**

 ```
-1. Design an arithmetic logic unit (ALU) with two kinds of implementation, behavior level and
+1. Design an arithmetic logic unit (ALU) with two kinds of implementations, behavior level and
    RTL level.
 Test bench is provided.

-2. Design a register file that realizes the write and read function with write enable control.
+2. Design a register file that realizes the write and read function with a write enable control.
-   Test bench. is provided.
+   Test bench is provided.

 3. Design a simple calculator based on the previously designed arithmetic logic unit and
    register file.
-However, to act more like a real calculator, we incorporate a multiplexer
+However, to operate more like a real calculator, we incorporate a multiplexer
-   into our design, which enables us to write data into the calculator.
+   into our design which enables us to write data into the calculator.
 Test bench is provided.
 ```